Crises of Communication: Sustainability and Trumpism

 Viewing the election as a performance—or as Baudrillard might call it, hyperreality—feels particularly fitting for the spectacle that Americans witness during the election weeks.
 Do these debates between Trump and Biden, or Trump and Harris, genuinely convey new insights or substantive ‘truths’?
 Or are Americans, in many ways, simply the audience to a grand show, swept up in the drama, spectacle, and narrative arcs that these events offer?

-This breakdown makes it clear that those voting for Donald Trump, for example, are not simply misguided or irrational.
+This breakdown makes it clear that those voting for Donald Trump are not simply misguided or irrational.
 Many voters feel disconnected from a political system they perceive as indifferent to their realities and struggles.
 As one interviewee put it:

 I agree that Trump is from the billionaire class and that’s all he’s going to work for.
 It basically comes down to the lesser of the two evils right now.
 I think about the four years he was president.
 In my opinion he’s the world’s best crime boss.
 And then you see people posting ‘in the arms of Jesus’ like ‘I was persecuted too’, and I think what a bunch of bullcrap.
 The system is so captured that you need a crime boss to get out of it.
 If it wasn’t Trump I would love to have a working familiy candidate who stands up for the little guy.
 The middle class, from day one of this United States, has built the United States, and we are the ones that always get shit on.

 But there’s a second factor at play: a candidate who is so absurd, so obscene, that he disrupts the expected script of political ‘producers’.
 Because Trump is taken seriously he (unconsciously) discloses the reality of elections and the political system.
 From a systems theory perspective, a showman does what one shouldn’t do: making the big show, the big stage visible and dismanteling one myth but also replacing it with another, far more dangerous one: the deep state.
-While the illusion of unity and consensus gives the system stability, Trump’s deep state myth does the opposite, that is why he is dangerous for the system.
+While the illusion of unity and consensus gives the system stability, Trump’s deep state myth does the opposite and that is the reason why he is dangerous for the political system and probably for the functional differentiated society.

-As the interviewee described, Trump is perceived as a red button–a tool voters can press to create enough disturbance in the system that it is forced to respond.
-Perceived as the world’s best crime boss any accusation or scandal only feeds into his persona.
+As the interviewee described, Trump is perceived as a red button—a tool voters can press to create enough disturbance within the system that it is forced to respond.
+Perceived as the world’s best crime boss any accusation or scandal only feeds into Trump’s persona.
+Trump clearly wants to cross systems’ boundaries.
 The interviewee’s perception might not be far from the truth, howerver, if such an irritation is desirable is very questionable.
 The level of desperation in the U.S. has become so acute that many are willing to risk an extreme disruption, effectively pushing for an ‘over-irritation’ of the system, hoping it will provoke meaningful change or even a systemic collapse.

 In this way, Trump embodies what Luhmann might call an agent of second-order observation—someone who leverages his own media persona to observe and exploit the expectations of the political system, creating feedback loops that intensify rather than stabilize.
 While Luhmann argued that elections are primarily a symbolic show, the outcomes of this particular show may indeed carry existential significance.
 The stakes are high, and the effects of a Trump victory or defeat could trigger unpredictable reactions.
 What we are witnessing is both dangerous and volatile, and it exemplifies how systemic irritations—if strong enough—can shake the foundations of even the most stable-seeming structures.